BTO Urban League guidelines

-In addition to the BOF guidelines the following guidance is provided to SOUL series organisers regarding junior courses, with the aim of informing parents.
+In addition to the BOF guideline the following guidance is provided to SOUL series organisers regarding junior courses, with the aim of informing parents.

 - In line with BOF guidance on shadowing, juniors being shadowed on junior courses shall remain competitive for the SOUL series.
-Note that the guidance for any specific event may preclude shadowed juniors from being competitive in that event, but that will not prevent them from gaining the appropriate SOUL points.
+Note It is possible that the guidance for any individual SOUL event may require shadowed juniors to declare themselves as non-competitive for the purposes of the event, but that will not prevent them from gaining the appropriate SOUL points.
 It is the responsibility of the competitor/parent to clarify with the event organiser if they are unsure.

 - Course M/W 12- maps should where possible be provided to competitors at registration to allow parents to judge whether or not shadowing is appropriate.